 - Traffic/Parking Plan

-- Property Owner or HOA Approval Letter, if necessary
+- Property owner signatures, agreement, and/or HOA approval letter, if necessary

 - Paid Filming or Still Photography Application Fee ($363 for filming, $121 for still photography - Master Schedule of Fees, Fines, & Penalties 07/01/2020)

 Depending on the type of production a separate permit may be required by the Chino Valley Independent Fire District.
 Please contact them at (909) 902-5260 for more information regarding their permit process.
 If you are using lighting equipment with a generator, you will most likely need a permit issued by the Fire District.

 Before a permit is issued, a Certificate of Insurance along with the "Additional Insured Endorsement (PDF)" must be submitted.
 The Insurance Certificate must be issued by an insurance underwriter "admitted" by the California Insurance Commission and rated "A" or "B+" by Best’s Key Rating Guide.
 Certificate of Insurance limits and requirements are:

 - Minimum $1,000,000 per occurrence per $2,000,000 General Liability Limit

 - Minimum $1,000,000 combined single limit Auto Liability